SumoLogic/sumologic-content/CloudSOAR/Integrations/Automation-Tools/README.md

 ### String Regex
 - Searches for the specified regular expression pattern and identifies all occurences.

+### Validate JSON
+- takes a text field and validates if the input is a valid JSON.
+If it is not a valid JSON then out puts the error and the exact input that it tested.

+### Build Singal Output
+- Must be used after a Get Insight V2 action from the the Sumo Logic CSE integration and then takes all signals from the output and converts it into a formated signal output to be used (example the output has been used in an email, ticketing system, or a notes section of the CSOAR incident) You can choose to either exclude or include any CSE schema fields: https://github.com/SumoLogic/cloud-siem-content-catalog/blob/master/schema/full_schema.md

+### Build Singal Output
+- Must be used after a Get Insight V2 action from the the Sumo Logic CSE integration and then takes all signals from the output and converts it into a formated signal output to be used (example the output has been used in an email, ticketing system, or a notes section of the CSOAR incident) You can choose to either exclude or include any CSE schema fields: https://github.com/SumoLogic/cloud-siem-content-catalog/blob/master/schema/full_schema.md

+- Exlude fields take precedence over include fields

+- Must add the field singals to the output section of the Get Insight V2 action from the the Sumo Logic CSE integration

+### Build Singal Output Break Lines
+- This is the same as the Build Signal Output, but replaces break lines with new lines and properly escapes special characters to be used in a JSON value.

 ### To upload your own content:
 Please see [Sumo Logic Community Ecosystem Apps FAQs](https://help.sumologic.com/docs/integrations/community-ecosystem-apps/#faq).